 Climate Scientists create models to project how the climate might change in the future, based on what they see happening to the climate now and in the past.

 The calculations for the predictions made by The Prediction Machine are for a future dominated by consumerism and globalisation – that the scientists call a high emissions scenario – where C02 continues to increase in the atmosphere due to our ongoing use of fossil fuels (oil, coal, gas etc…).
 In this case the temperature is projected to increase approximately 3.7 degrees centigrade over the period of 2040 – 2069.
 Future versions of the machine will use a more complicated climate model, in order to represent a more complex picture of how the climate might change in 30 – 50 years time.

 Please note that The Prediction Machine has been informed by scientific climate and weather data but interprets this data through dialogues with communities and scientists in order to give us a sense of how today’s weather might feel in the future, it does not aim to create a scientific climate model.
-The predictions have been written with people who live and work in Nottingham and Loughborough (UK) and Rio State (Brazil) representing their own interpretations in response to climate data, written during workshops with the artist and as part of an artist residency in Brazil.
-The Prediction Machine therefore enables us to reflect on how we perceive climate change in our everyday lives – rather than as a scientific model.
+The predictions have been written with people who live and work in Liverpool, Nottingham and Loughborough (UK) and Rio State (Brazil) representing their own interpretations of climate change in response to the climate data.
+These observations were written during workshops with the artist.
+The Prediction Machine therefore enables us to reflect on how we perceive climate change in our everyday lives – rather than relying only on a scientific model.

 What Is Climate Change?

 The Prediction Machine focuses on human made climate change.